todiane/cycle-of-life-p2/README.md

 **_Win Page_**

 This page displays if the player wins the game and provides an oportunity for them to play again or exit the game.
 The social media buttons are also present.
+The user is informed that they have won and that there is an opportunity to play again or exit the game.

 ![Image of winner page](assets/images/cyclelife-winner.png)

 **_Lose Page_**

 This page displays if the player loses the game and provides an oportunity for them to play again or exit the game.
 The social media buttons are also present.
+The user is informed that they have lost and that there is an opportunity to play again or exit the game.

 ![Image of you lose page](assets/images/cyclelife-lose.webp)

 **_Thank You Page_**

 This page displays if the player selects the NO button on either the winner or lose pages.
 It also provides a final opportunity to play the game again.
 The social media buttons are also present.
+This page makes it clear that the user is no longer playing the game.
+It also offers the opportunity for them to change their mind and play again.

 ![Image of thanks page](assets/images/cyclelife-thanks.webp)

 **_Error Page_**

 This 404 error page has been created to display if the player selects an invalid page.
 The social media buttons are also present.
+The user is presented with a button that will return them to the main game area.

 ![Image of 404 Error page](assets/images/error-rm-image.png)

 **Favicon**

-A favicon appears in the users tabbed browser
+A favicon appears in the users tabbed browser.
+This lets any user with multiple tabs open easily identify where the game is so they can return to it.

 ![Image of favicon](assets/images/cyclelife-rm-favicon.png)